sriramlab/FAME/example/README.md

-Input example is provided as plink file format with a prefix  `small`.
+An input example is provided as plink file format with a prefix `small.`

-Outpupt example is provided as `h2_0.5.pheno`.
+An output example is provided as `h2_0.5.pheno`.

-Example of FAME pipeline is provided in the following folder:
+Example FAME pipeline is provided in the following folder:

 Without genotype partitioning: `single-bin`